irllabs/handtrack/README.md

 # Hand Tracker
-This repository contains code for performing segmenting the human hand from the background using pixel-level classification.
+This repository contains code for performing foreground/background segmentation of the human hand in videos from an egocentric perspective, using pixel-level classification.
 This project is based on work by Cheng Li and Kris Kitani, and documented in the publication below:

 Cheng Li and Kris M. Kitani.
 [Pixel-level Hand Detection for Ego-centric Videos](http://www.cs.cmu.edu/~kkitani/pdf/LK-CVPR13.pdf)